 Clustering is often used for visualization and interpretability, to make it easier for humans to understand the data.
 Here, human judgment may guide the choice of clustering algorithm.
 More quantitatively, discovered clusters may be used as input to downstream tasks.
-For example, we may fit a different regression function on the data within each cluster.
+For example, as we saw in the lab, we may fit a different regression function on the data within each cluster.
 Figure 6.6 gives an example where this might be useful.
 In cases like this, the success of a clustering algorithm can be indirectly measured based on the success of the downstream application (e.g., does it make the downstream predictions more accurate).